Escape from New York: Pre-production

 Carpenter had just made Dark Star, but no one wanted to hire him as a director, so he assumed he would make it in Hollywood as a screenwriter.
 The filmmaker went on to do other films with the intention of making Escape later.
 After the success of Halloween, Avco-Embassy signed producer Debra Hill and him to a two-picture deal.
 The first film from this contract was The Fog.
 Initially, the second film he was going to make to finish the contract was The Philadelphia Experiment, but because of script-writing problems, Carpenter rejected it in favor of this project.
 However, Carpenter felt something was missing and recalls, "This was basically a straight action film.
 And at one point, I realized it really doesn't have this kind of crazy humor that people from New York would expect to see."
 He brought in Nick Castle, a friend from his film-school days at University of Southern California, who played "The Shape" in Halloween.
 Castle invented the Cabbie character and came up with the film's ending.

 The film's setting proved to be a potential problem for Carpenter, who needed to create a decaying, semi-destroyed version of New York City on a shoestring budget.
 The film's production designer Joe Alves and he rejected shooting on location in New York City because it would be too hard to make it look like a destroyed city.
 Carpenter suggested shooting on a movie back lot, but Alves nixed that idea "because the texture of a real street is not like a back lot."
 They sent Barry Bernardi, their location manager (and associate producer), "on a sort of all-expense-paid trip across the country looking for the worst city in America," producer Debra Hill remembers.

 Bernardi suggested East St. Louis, Illinois, because it was filled with old buildings "that exist in New York now, and [that] have that seedy run-down quality" that the team was looking for.
 East St. Louis, sitting across the Mississippi River from the more prosperous St. Louis, Missouri, had entire neighborhoods burned out in 1976 during a massive urban fire.
 Hill said in an interview, "block after block was burnt-out rubble.
 In some places, there was absolutely nothing, so that you could see three and four blocks away."
 Also, Alves found an old bridge to serve as the "69th St. Bridge".
-The filmmaker purchased the Old Chain of Rocks Bridge for one dollar from the government and then gave it back to them, for the same amount, once production was completed, "so that they wouldn't have any liability," Hill remembers.
+The filmmaker purchased the Old Chain of Rocks Bridge for one dollar from the government and then gave it back to them, for the same amount, once production was completed, "so that they wouldn't have any liability," Hill remembers, although Carpenter later said he has no memory of this transaction.
 Locations across the river in St. Louis were used, including Union Station and the Fox Theatre, both of which have since been renovated, as well as the building that would eventually become the Schlafly Tap Room microbrewery.